-Upon completion of the WVC Chemical Dependency Studies (CDS) Program, students will have completed the Department of Health education requirements (per WAC 246-811-030) to obtain their initial Chemical Dependency Professional Trainee (CDPT) license in the state of Washington.
-To meet the WAC requirements for full credentialing as a Chemical Dependency Professional (CDP) in the state of Washington, students must have a 2 year degree in a Human Services related field from an accredited college or university as well as a 2,500 hour supervised internship.
+Upon completion of the WVC Chemical Dependency Studies (CDS) program, students will have completed the Department of Health education requirements (per WAC 246-811-030) to obtain their initial Chemical Dependency Professional Trainee (CDPT) license in the state of Washington.
+To meet the WAC requirements for full credentialing as a Chemical Dependency Professional (CDP) in the state of Washington, students must have a two year degree in a Human Services-related field from an accredited college or university as well as a 2,500 hour supervised internship.
 Once these two requirements are met the individual must pass a certification exam.
 Completion of these three steps (education, internship, certification exam) is necessary for the final CDP credential.
 This program provides the critical first step in this process.

-The CDS program is designed for those already working with substance use disorders, those aspiring to become Chemical Dependency Professionals, and those who desire this education to enhance other areas of human services such as educators, social workers, school counselors and mental health workers.
+The CDS program is designed for those already working with substance use disorders, those aspiring to become chemical dependency professionals, and those who desire this education to enhance other areas of human services such as educators, social workers, school counselors and mental health workers.
 The CDS program also provides opportunities for professional development studies for practitioners to review and expand their skills.

 CDS courses are only for students enrolled in the CDS program, unless otherwise noted.
 To enroll in the program, complete the CDS program application (available at wvc.edu/CDS) and return it to the CDS program director.
 Students must provide a completed application for admissions to Wenatchee Valley College and provide high school, GED certificate and/or other college transcripts.